Ludacris: 2001–2003: Word of Mouf and Chicken-n-Beer

-In 2001, Ludacris contributed the hit single Area Codes" (featuring Nate Dogg)” to the soundtrack to the film Rush Hour 2.
+In 2001, Ludacris contributed the hit single "Area Codes" (featuring Nate Dogg) to the soundtrack to the film Rush Hour 2.
 It was also included on his next album, Word of Mouf, released later that year.
 The Word of Mouf lead single "Rollout (My Business)" was nominated for the Grammy Award for Best Male Rap Solo Performance in the 2003 Grammy Awards.
-Two other singles reached the Hot 100 in 2002: "Saturday (Oooh Oooh)" featuring Sleepy Brown" peaked at no. 22, and "Move Bitch" featuring Mystikal and I-20 peaked at no. 10.
+Two other singles reached the Hot 100 in 2002: "Saturday (Oooh!
+Ooooh!)" featuring Sleepy Brown peaked at no. 22, and "Move Bitch" featuring Mystikal and I-20 peaked at no. 10.

 Ludacris also had guest spots on hit singles throughout 2001 and 2002, such as Jermaine Dupri's "Welcome to Atlanta" that peaked at no. 35 on the Hot 100 and no. 15 on the Hot R&B/Hip-Hop chart.
 Ludacris was among multiple featured rappers on "Bia' Bia'" by Lil Jon and the East Side Boyz, which peaked at no. 47 on the R&B/Hip-Hop chart in August 2001.
-In the last week of 2002, "Gossip Folks" by Missy Elliott featuring Ludacris was released as a single.
-It peaked at no. 8 on the Hot 100 in March 2003.
+In the last week of 2002, "Gossip Folks" by Missy Elliott featuring Ludacris was released as a single, and it peaked at no. 8 on the Hot 100 in March 2003.

-In April 2003, Ludacris released single "Act a Fool" from the soundtrack of the movie 2 Fast 2 Furious, where Ludacris played Tej Parker.

-In the fall of 2003, Ludacris released his next album ‘’Chicken-N-Beer”.
-Guest appearances included Playaz Circle, Chingy, Snoop Dogg, 8Ball & MJG, Lil' Flip, I-20, Lil Fate, and Shawnna.
+In April 2003, Ludacris released the single "Act a Fool" from the soundtrack of the movie 2 Fast 2 Furious, in which he played Tej Parker.
+Director John Singleton brought Ludacris into the franchise after failing to secure Ja Rule's return for the sequel to The Fast and the Furious.
+In the fall of 2003, Ludacris released his next album Chicken-n-Beer, featuring guest appearances from Playaz Circle, Chingy, Snoop Dogg, 8Ball & MJG, Lil' Flip, I-20, Lil Fate, and Shawnna.
 The single, "Stand Up" appeared on both Chicken-n-Beer as well as the soundtrack for the teen hip hop/dance movie You Got Served.
 Produced by Kanye West, "Stand Up" went on to become one of Ludacris' biggest mainstream hits to date, hitting the top spot on the Billboard Hot 100 garnering heavy airplay on mainstream pop, rhythmic, and urban radio stations, as well as on MTV, MTV2, and BET.
 Ludacris was sued by a New Jersey group called I.O.F. who claimed that "Stand Up" used a hook from one of their songs, but in June 2006, a jury found that the song did not violate copyrights.
 "I hope the plaintiffs enjoyed their 15 minutes of fame," Ludacris said after the verdict.